Rajpratik71/eucalyptus-wiki/ELB-Training.md

 ##### Actions/processes are happening in the background at all times
 * At all times autoscaling service will be checking up with the ELB vm as defined by it's autoscaling group to ensure it is healthy and the correct number of servo VM instances are running.
 If at any time the servo vm becomes unhealty as determined by it's autoscling group a new servo vm will be launched to replace it.
 * ELB will also be monitoring the health of instances registered to it.
 If at any time an instance is unhealthy requests will no longer be routed to that instance.
 * By default monitoring is enabled for ELB.
 There will be ELB metrics submission to cloud watch through the life of the ELB.
 (This does not mean that instances registered to the ELB have monitoring enabled.
 They will have to have monitoring turned on if you want EC2 metrics from the instances)
+* When an ELB is created it also gets its own security group.
+This security group will automatically get allow rules any time a listener is added to an ELB.
+Similarly if a listener is removed the rule for that protocol and port is removed as well.

 #### User level operation and tooling
 ##### How do end users interact with the feature?